markwwen/sif_zh/readme.md

 # SIF_YIMIAN

-This is the implement of the sentence embedding algorithm in [the paper](https://openreview.net/forum?id=SyK00v5xx) "A Simple but Tough-to-Beat Baseline for Sentence Embeddings" in Python3 and in Chinese corpus.
+This is the implement of a sentence embedding algorithm in [the paper](https://openreview.net/forum?id=SyK00v5xx) "A Simple but Tough-to-Beat Baseline for Sentence Embeddings" in Python3 and in Chinese corpus.

 ## Install